Dennis Saleebey

-Michael Dennis Saleebey (August 29, 1936 – July 16, 2014) was an American academic credited with codifying and promoting the social work practice of Strength Based Practice during his time at the University of Kansas.
-He was Emeritus Professor of Social Welfare there at the School of Social Welfare.
+Michael Dennis Saleebey (August 29, 1936 – July 16, 2014) was an American academic credited with codifying and promoting the social work practice of strength-based practice during his time at the University of Kansas.
+He was an Emeritus Professor of Social Welfare there at the School of Social Welfare.

 Personal life

-He was the partner of Ann Weick who also developed the strength-based theory at the University of Kansas.
+He was the partner of Ann Weick, who also developed the strength-based theory at the University of Kansas.